Joseph Tommasi: Murder

-Two weeks before Tommasi's death, he remarked to an interviewer in the underground newspaper the Los Angeles Free Press that he may not reach his thirtieth birthday.
+Two weeks before Tommasi's death, he remarked to an interviewer for the underground newspaper the Los Angeles Free Press that he may not reach his thirtieth birthday.
 On August 15, 1975, Tommasi was murdered in front of the headquarters of the NSWPP in El Monte.
 Tommasi and David Rust had driven to the NSWPP's headquarters, where 19-year-old Clyde Bingham and 18-year-old Jerry Keith Jones were serving as guards.
 When Bingham made an obscene gesture at them, Tommasi exited the car and started yelling at both men.
 One NSWPP member allegedly warned him that if he came any closer, he would be shot.
 An NSLF member later claimed that there had been orders to kill Tommasi if he came near the NSWPP's property.
 In the ensuing confrontation, Tommasi was shot in the head by Jones and died instantly.
 Numerous weapons were found at the headquarters in the aftermath once it was searched.

 Jones was arrested for the murder.
 He and Tommasi had previously had a friendly relationship and according to another NSLF member Tommasi had invited him to join the NSLF.
 Jones pleaded guilty to second-degree murder for killing Tommasi.
-He was sentenced to 300 days in the county jail and placed on probation for five years.
+He was sentenced to 300 days in the county jail and placed on probation.
 He was released on time served.
 Bingham was initially charged with assault with a deadly weapon, but the charges were dropped.

 Martin Kerr was quoted in the aftermath as saying that though the NSWPP "regret[ted] the incident", Tommasi had "got[ten] exactly what he deserved".
 Kerr blamed him for a campaign of attacks against the NSWPP, including a firebombing and a shooting, and called Tommasi's death "the result of two years of effort by Tommasi to destroy [the NSWPP]".
 Koehl mocked Tommasi's death in the party's paper, White Power, writing that:

 Let the recent death of a certain individual who chose to wage war on the Party serve as a powerful warning that in the future the Party will actively defend itself against all those who seek to undermine and destroy it—who-ever they may be or whatever they may call themselves.

 Tommasi was buried in Rose Hills Memorial Park.
 About forty people attended the funeral, and Tommasi's former teacher officiated.